 Welcome to norton-green.com

-Our site is full of information about Norton Green Village Community and the surrounding areas in and around the Parish of Norton le Moors, Staffordshire.
+Our website is full of information about the ancient village of Norton Green - the first village on the River Trent and includes the surrounding areas in and around the Parish of Norton le Moors, Staffordshire.

 Norton Green village is situated on the most Easterly side of Stoke on Trent on the B5051, bordering the Staffordshire Moorlands in the Trent Valley.